Every day is a beach day in Tofino! Get to know our local spots for sand, surf, sun and storm watching.

-There are parking lots at North and South Chesterman Beach, with a few spots at Middle Chesterman.
+There are paid parking lots at North and South Chesterman Beach, with a few spots at Middle Chesterman.
 Street parking is permitted on the beach side of the road where indicated with signage.

 If the wind is blowing, fly a kite!